Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

-As an immediate consequence of the claim, we get that after less than $mn^2$ steps (during which we have assumed that the potential remains the same), Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab} cannot be applied anymore.
-Then, however, only Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_AddGood} could be executed without the improving $\potential(\X)$.
-Similarly to the above, if only Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_AddGood} are executed, Step \ref{3Vstep_AddGood} can be executed at most $m$ times, since the pool always shrinks, so both steps can be executed sequentially less than $mn^2$ times.
+As an immediate consequence of the claim, we get that after less than $mn^2$ steps (during which we have assumed that the potential remains the same), {neither Step~\ref{3Vstep_GrCycle} nor Step~\ref{3Vstep_swap3bToab} can} be applied anymore.
+Then, however, only Steps~\ref{3Vstep_AddGood} and \ref{3Vstep_GrCycle} may be executed without the improving $\potential(\X)$.
+Similarly to {our argument about Steps~\ref{3Vstep_GrCycle} and \ref{3Vstep_swap3bToab}} above, if only Steps \ref{3Vstep_GrCycle} and \ref{3Vstep_AddGood} are executed, Step \ref{3Vstep_AddGood} can be executed at most $m$ {consecutive} times, since it always shrinks the pool, so both steps can be executed sequentially less than $mn^2$ times.
 Overall, all three steps can be consecutively executed, without the execution of any other step, for less than $2mn^2$ times.

 Equivalently, within $2mn^2$ steps, $\potential(\X)$ will improve.
 Already this suffices to show that \PPAplusplus terminates.
 This follows from the simple fact that eventually either the allocation will be complete, or the potential function will become equal to $(n, 0, 0, 0, 0)$, i.e., all agents will enter the set $N_{[2,\infty)}(\X)$.
 Once an agent gets into $N_{[2,\infty)}(\X)$ (i.e., \cref{level1}), by \cref{lem:agentHierarchy}, she never leaves this set (as she cannot fall in hierarchy).
 It is easy to check that if $N_{[2,\infty)}(\X) = N$, none of the Steps \ref{3Vstep_GrCycle}-\ref{3Vstep_AddGoodInKMax} can be applied and the algorithm terminates.
 Nevertheless, we are going to show something stronger, namely that \PPAplusplus terminates in polynomially many iterations.
 As each iteration only involves checking the conditions of the different steps in polynomial time and one of the steps running, again in polynomial time, this would prove the statement.